Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 ## Hyper-V and VBS

 Hyper-V and VBS are built-in features on Windows 10 which are used to run virtual machines and scripts.
-On Atlas we have disabled this to make the experience more fluid and faster.
+On Atlas we have disabled them to make the experience more fluid and faster.
 To enable just run the `Enable Hyper-V and VBS.cmd` file in the `Hyper-V and VBS` folder.

 ## IE and WMP